linsomniac/toothpyk/README.md

                     Print out the "__file__" attribute of the specified module, so you can take a peek at the source.
 - send                Connect to a socket and send data to it.
+- split               Filter to read stdin/file and print the specified columns.
 - receive (recv)      Listen on a socket and when a connection comes in read data from it.
 - rsend               Listen on a socket and when a connection comes in send